The Stone Pine Path (“Zirbenweg” in German) is a blissfully easy walking path in the Tux Alps, high above the Inntal Valley in Tirol, Austria.

-When Can You Hike the Stone Pine Path
+When Can You Hike the Stone Pine Path?

-Late May until early October, when the cable cars are operating.
+Early June until early October, when the cable cars are operating.

-The Stone Pine Path Circular Walking Ticket
+Stone Pine Path Circular Walking Ticket

-The Stone Pine Trail circular route ticket is a “combi-ticket” that includes one ride with the Patscherkofel cable car, one ride with the Glungezerbahn (Section I only in Summer 2020), and the bus between Tulfes and Igls (PostBus 4132/4134).
+The Stone Pine Trail circular route ticket is a “combi-ticket” that includes one ride with the Patscherkofel cable car, one ride with the Glungezerbahn, and the (optional) bus between Tulfes and Igls (PostBus 4132/4134).

 Where to Purchase the Ticket

 Glungezerbahn Valley Station

-Address | Glungezerstraße 14, 6075 Tulfes
+Address | Glungezerstraße 14, 6075 Tulfes | Google Maps

 Patscherkofel Valley Station

 Address | Römerstraße 81, 6080 Igls | Google Maps

 Opening Times | 9.00 – 17.00.
 On Thursdays, the cable car is open until 11 pm.

-Opening Dates | Open daily from May 29th – October 26th, 2020.
+Opening Dates | Open daily from Mid/End May – Late October

 From the Patscherkofel mountain station, head East.
 After passing Patscherkofel Schutzhaus (mountain hut) locate trail 350.

 After about 40-minutes of gentle walking, you’ll spot Boscheben Alm just off the trail, on your right side.
 You can grab a snack here, or continue to Tulfeinalm.